The star of a former Sunshine Coast resident is on the rise after he received global recognition for his roles in acclaimed short films.

 Papercut is an acclaimed short film about two closeted actors on their way to their first high-profile awards ceremony, in which they fight both expectation and each other, as intimacy and insecurity collide in the back seat of a car.

-“After all of this, I decided that it was time to transition my career to LA and get amongst the scene here,” Mr Kieser says.
+“After all of this, I decided that it was time to transition my career to LA and get amongst the scene there,” Mr Kieser says.

-“So, I am here at the moment building foundations, keeping the craft crisp and working with my agent to tackle everything as best I can.
+“So, I am building foundations, keeping the craft crisp and working with my agent to tackle everything as best I can.

 “For 2018, I just want to get involved in as much as I can.
 It makes me so happy and is quite humbling to know that I have this little bit of recognition for the work that I’ve done so far.
 People have been enjoying my stuff and that really is just so warming.
 I love acting, I love entertaining and want to continue to do so for the rest of my life.
 Now, moving forward, I need to find how best I keep this momentum.”